National language: China

 There are many languages spoken across China, with most people speaking one of several varieties of Chinese.
 During successive imperial dynasties, the spoken language of the capital city served as the official spoken language and was used across the country by government officials who traveled to communicate with one another.
 Dialects used for this purpose in different eras included those of Xi'an, Luoyang, Nanjing, Beijing, and other historical capital cities.

 After the Xinhai Revolution in 1911, the Kuomintang (Chinese nationalists) founded the Republic of China.
 In order to promote a sense of national unity and enhance the efficiency of communications within the nation, the government decided to designate a national language.
 The Beijing dialect of Mandarin and Guangzhou dialect of Cantonese were each proposed as the basis for a national language for China.
 In the beginning, there were attempts to introduce elements from other Chinese varieties into the national language in addition to those from the Beijing dialect; this was reflected in the first official dictionary of the national language, given the name 國語 (Pinyin: Guóyǔ, literally "national language").
 But this artificial language had no native speakers and was difficult to learn, so it was abandoned in 1924.
 Ultimately, the Beijing dialect was chosen as the national language and it continued to be referred to as 國語 in Chinese in the Republic of China.
 Since then, the Beijing dialect has become the main standard for pronunciation, due to its prestigious status during the preceding Qing dynasty.

 Still, elements from other dialects do exist in the standard language, which is now defined as reflecting the pronunciation of Beijing, the grammatical patterns of Mandarin dialects spoken in the northern parts of China, and the vocabulary of modern vernacular Chinese literature.
 The People's Republic of China renamed the national language 普通话 (Pinyin: Pǔtōnghuà, literally "common speech"), without otherwise changing the definition of the standard national language.

 Croatia

 The Croatian language is the official language of Croatia.
-“The Croatian language and the Latin script shall be in official use in the Republic of Croatia” in Article 12 of the Croatian Constitution.
+"The Croatian language and the Latin script shall be in official use in the Republic of Croatia" in Article 12 of the Croatian Constitution.

-Czech Republic
+Czechia

-The Czech language is the national language of the Czech Republic.
+The Czech language is the national language of Czechia.